 Take a leap back in time

 Mount Athos is a self-governing part of the Greek State, located on the peninsula of Mount Athos in Halkidiki in Macedonia.
-It includes twenty Sacred Monasteries and other monastic foundations and is unofficially described as “Autonomous Monastic State”.
-It is the only place in Greece that is allotted to the prayer and worship of God.
+It includes twenty Sacred Monasteries and other monastic foundations and is unofficially described as an “Autonomous Monastic State”.
+Mount Athos stands as a beacon of spiritual devotion and monasticism.

 Mount Athos is about 50 km long, 8 to 12 km wide and covers about 350 square kilometers.
-Since 1988, it has been listed as World Heritage Monuments.
+Since 1988, it has been listed as a World Heritage Monument.

 How to get to Mount Athos

 A fair bit of advance preparation and battling with bureaucracy is necessary to visit Mount Athos, since only 100 Orthodox and 10 non-Orthodox visitors per day are permitted.

 - A permit (diamonitirion) is required for both individuals and groups.
 This is issued by the Ministry of Foreign Affairs, Directorate of Churches (at No 2, Zalokosta Street, in Athens, tel: 210 3626 894) or by the Ministry of Northern Greece, Directorate of Civil Affairs at Diikitiriou Square in Thessaloniki, tel.
 2310 270.092.

 - Women are not admitted into the territory.